henrikvilhelmberglund/unocss-tutorial/src/content/tutorial/1-basics/2-rules/3-dynamic-rules/content.md

 # Dynamic rules

 Our `fancy-purple` rule works fine but what if we want lots of colors?
 Creating a separate rule for each color is a lot of work.
-Instead we can use **dynamic rules**.
+Instead we can use dynamic rules.

 Dynamic rules are rules with a regex in the name.
 Let's make a dynamic `fancy-(color here)` utility that will change the color to the specified color.

 The name should be this: `/^fancy-(.*)$/`

 <details>
   <summary>New to regex?</summary>